Improvements outside Christ the King Primary School

 • widen the pavement outside the school, moving traffic and emissions further from the gate

-• introduce new greening including planting and trees
+• introduce new greening including planting and trees to improve air quality and create a more pleasant environment

 • install new seating outside the school gates

-• raise the existing signalised pedestrian crossing to footpath level to slow traffic
+• raise the existing signalised pedestrian crossing to footpath level to slow traffic down and make it easier for people walking to use

 • provide new cycle parking for local people and the school community

-• introduce colourful artwork on the road outside the school
+• introduce colourful artwork on the road outside the school to make drivers aware of the school and encourage them to slow their speeds

-• relocate the cycle hangar from Tollington park to Turle Road
+• relocate the cycle hangar from Tollington Park to Turle Road

 Figure 1: Examples of improvements.

-• Write to: Environment, 1 Cottage Road, London, N7 8TP
+• Post: Environment, 1 Cottage Road, London, N7 8TP

 About Islington’s School Streets